-NOTE: You have to pay for the parking.
-There are some random folks who are collecting money for the parking and you don’t even know if they are legit or not.
+NOTE: On the central streets parking is not free.
+But what’s interesting, there are no parking meters.
+Just some random folks who are collecting money for the parking and you don’t even know if they are legit or not.
 When we were there and wanted to park just for an hour to walk around, they said we had to pay 20 euros for the entire day.
 For Romania, that’s a lot to pay for the parking, even for the entire day.

 You can always park in town and then walk to the cable car but it will take more of your time.

 The village of Azuga is an ordinary village, not famous for anything and without any special sights.
 In fact, from the first turn, you notice many ragged buildings (as in many other places in Romania), half neglected and shady.